Add to your Claude Code skills

 <style> block/* === SECTION NAME === */ comment blockWhen converting PowerPoint files:

-python scripts/extract-pptx.py <input.pptx> <output_dir> (install python-pptx if needed: pip install python-pptx).claude-design/slide-previews/ if it existsopen [filename].html to launch in browser:root CSS variables for colors, font link for typography, .reveal class for animationsAfter delivery, ask the user: "Would you like to share this presentation?
+python scripts/extract-pptx.py <input.pptx> <output_dir> (install python-pptx if needed: pip install python-pptx).frontend-slides/slide-previews/ if it existsopen [filename].html to launch in browser:root CSS variables for colors, font link for typography, .reveal class for animationsAfter delivery, ask the user: "Would you like to share this presentation?
 I can deploy it to a live URL (works on any device including phones) or export it as a PDF."

 Options: